marmelab/react-admin/docs/CreateEdit.md

 ## The `<TabbedForm>` component

 Just like `<SimpleForm>`, `<TabbedForm>` receives the `record` prop, renders the actual form, and handles form validation on submit.
 However, the `<TabbedForm>` component renders inputs grouped by tab.
 The tabs are set by using `<FormTab>` components, which expect a `label` and an `icon` prop.

+By default the `<TabbedForm>` submits the form when the user presses `ENTER`, if you want to change this behaviour you can pass `false` for the `submitOnEnter` property.

 ![tabbed form](./img/tabbed-form.gif)